-I’ve been fielding calls from potential clients and other practitioners for a very strange set of symptoms these last few months.
+I’m still fielding calls from potential clients and other practitioners for a very strange set of symptoms.
 There’s a new disease out there that a 12-person task force at the Center for Disease Control has.
+Not much is coming from this task force.
 It was brought to their attention by the public, health care providers, public health officials, Congress and the media.
 So far, results have been inconclusive.
 It’s called Morgellon’s Disease.

 As of October 29, 2008, 13,024 families have registered with the Morgellons Research Foundation (MRF) (Reference: https://www.morgellons.org) and felt they or a member of their family met criteria for Morgellons as defined by the MRF.
 Of the U.S. families in the MRF registry, 24% reside in California with geographic clustering in the San Francisco metropolitan areas.
 I’m fielding cases from all over the United States though.